 How can farmers afford to be paid only $1 per litre for milk?

-Seeing price cuts and products sold at low prices in supermarkets can seem like farmers must be getting a raw deal, especially when so much effort and skill goes into producing safe, fresh, quality milk on our shelves.
-Unfortunately, it’s not that simple.
+Seeing milk sold for just $1 per litre in supermarkets can make it seem like farmers are getting a raw deal, especially when so much effort and skill goes into producing safe, fresh, and quality milk.
+But, unfortunately, it’s not that simple.

-The price a farmer gets for their milk is based on the fat and protein content (collectively called ‘milk solids’) and the milk price established by the processor.
+The price a farmer gets for their milk is based on the fat and protein content (collectively called ‘milk solids’) and the price set by the milk processor.
+The Australian Competition and Consumer Commission (ACCC) reviewed the economic impact of $1 per litre milk on farmers, but due to a lack of access to data on processor and retailer profit margins, they couldn’t quantify the direct effect.

-However, it is widely recognised that processor margins are better for branded product, compared to private label equivalents which would in-turn impact the money flowing back into the supply chain.
+However, it's widely acknowledged that processors earn better margins on branded products compared to private label equivalents, which in turn affects how much money flows back through the supply chain.

 By choosing Australian milk and other Australian dairy products, preferably branded, you’ll help support Australian farming families and dairy communities.